drdelambre/drdelambre/README.md

   * [model](#model)

 ## The Namespace
-$dd, by itself, comes with a collection of handy tools for normalizing repetative javascript tasks.
+$dd, by itself, comes with a collection of handy tools for normalizing repetitive javascript tasks.
 #### ```type(variable,type?)```
 _typeof_ is, at best, tedious.
 When you pass a variable into the **$dd.type** function, a string is returned that lets you know exactly which type of object you're dealing with.
-Optionally, you can pass in a space deliniated string as the second parameter to determine if _variable_ is one of those types.
+Optionally, you can pass in a space delineated string as the second parameter to determine if _variable_ is one of those types.
 ```Javascript
 var a = $dd.type([]),
 	b = $dd.type(window),